Alicja-Malinowska/ColourPerfect-e-commerce/README.md

 * When suggested product card is clicked, user is taken to the product page
 * All categories and brands are displayed in alphabetical order for easy access - when clicked they take user to products filtered by the category or brand

+# Product page

+* From this page product can be added to the wishlist or to the basket
+* If a product has colours, they are displayed as the best colours for the matching season
+* If there are no matching colours for a season there is a message informing about that and encouraging user to choose a colour anyway.
+* If a product has no colours, or no description, an information is displayed
+* If a product is added to the basket, a pop up appears with an information what was added, and with 'mini basket' view from where user can go straight to checkout

 #### Search page